 |Eddy Pieters Graafland|

 De Goey played for both Sparta Rotterdam and Feyenoord.
 He later spent 6 seasons with Chelsea during the pre-Roman Abramovich days, winning the Cup Winners' cup in 1998.
+He had 31 caps for the Dutch national team.
 He went to USA 1994, starting all of Oranje's games.

 GK: Eddy Treijtel (Holland)

+Treijtel went to Feyenoord from Xerxes/DHC in 1968 along with Willem van Hanegem, and moved to AZ'67 in 1979.
 Treijtel's best years were spent at Feyenoord.
 He won the UEFA Cup in 1974.
-He is remembered by killing a gull with a goal kick in 1970.
+He was remembered by killing a gull with a goal kick in 1970.
 He went to the WC Finals in 1974 as a backup.

 RB: Ben Wijnstekers (Holland)

 Wijnstekers was considered among the greatest defenders in Feyenoord's history.
+He made his professional debut at Feyenoord Rotterdam, but also played for K.R.C.
+Mechelen and Germinal Ekeren.
 He was capped between 1979 and 1986. he went to Euro 1980, but otherwise, in a period between two Golden Generations of Dutch players.

 RB: Sjaak Troost (Holland)

 Troost appeared in 397 official matches for Feyenoord, retiring in June 1992 at nearly 33.
+He appeared in 29 games in 1983–84 as the Rotterdam club won the league after a 10-year wait.
 Troost earned four caps for the Dutch national team.
 He was a part of the team that won the Euro 1988.

 CB: Rinus Israel (Holland)